 IAS 37.72 sets conditions that are more restrictive than the general IAS 37.14 recognition test.
 An entity recognises a restructuring provision only when it has a detailed formal plan identifying at minimum the business or part of the business concerned, the principal locations affected, the approximate number of employees who will be compensated for terminating their services, the expenditures that will be undertaken, and when the plan will be implemented.

 IAS 37.80 limits what the entity can include in a restructuring provision.
-Only direct expenditures arising from the restructuring qualify: these are expenditures that are both necessarily entailed by the restructuring and not associated with the ongoing activities of the entity.
-Retraining costs for retained employees, relocation costs for staff moving to a new site, and marketing costs for a rebranding are excluded.
-The provision covers severance, lease termination penalties, and similar exit costs only.
+Only direct expenditures arising from the restructuring qualify, meaning expenditures that are both necessarily entailed by the restructuring and not associated with the ongoing activities of the entity.
+Retraining costs for retained employees and relocation costs for staff moving to a new site are excluded.
+So are marketing costs for a rebranding.
+The provision covers severance and lease termination penalties only.

-Your working paper should list each component of the restructuring provision, verify it meets the IAS 37.80 criteria, and confirm that the IAS 37.72 conditions (formal plan plus valid expectation) were met before the reporting date.
-Obtain the board resolution, the communication to employees (dated), and the detailed cost estimate.
+Your WP should list each component of the restructuring provision, verify it meets the IAS 37.80 criteria, and confirm that the IAS 37.72 conditions (formal plan plus valid expectation) were met before the reporting date.
+Obtain the board resolution and the dated communication to employees.
+Cross-reference against the detailed cost estimate.

 Onerous contracts under IAS 37.66